 Doing home renovations can be both exciting and expensive.
 It seems that no matter how hard you try to budget correctly, there are always little things that can add up to cost you big time.
 Some things you can anticipate, but others you can’t.

 The key to budgeting for your renovation project is to overestimate instead of underestimate, and build in additional expenses just in case the unexpected happens.
 To avoid not going over budget, you can avoid these five most common reasons that a home renovation project can run amok.
 If you calculate them into your overall plan, they won’t knock your costs off track.
+The key to budgeting for your renovation project is to overestimate instead of underestimate, and build in additional expenses just in case the unexpected happens.
+To avoid not going over budget, you can avoid these five most common reasons that a home renovation project can run amok.
+If you calculate them into your overall plan, they won’t knock your costs off track.
+In NY there are many home renovations companies that can help you with this

 1 Selecting the wrong architect